Oliver-Onions/MicroBioVision/README.md

 # MicroBioVision Software [READ ME CORRUPTED THIS IS AN OLD VERSION - Fix in progress]

+> Note: This README is currently being revised.
+Some sections, particularly dependency lists, may be incomplete.

 An adapted and extended version of the BioVision software originally developed by Leon Pastawa (scump1).
 The software performs image-based analysis of microscope images for applied research in process engineering and cultivation technology, with a focus on pellet morphology.